Acts 2:32-39 (KJV)

 John 13:35

 Jesus told his disciples that they are the light of the world.
 (Matthew 5:13) He went on to explain to his disciples how their light would shine to other men.
-It is when “they see your good works”, that they see your light.
+It is when “they see your good works”, that they are seeing your light.
 It is not just the words we say, but it is the life we live before others that shows what Jesus has done for us.

-Jesus explained that others would recognize us as his disciples by the love they show to one another.
-(John 13:35) A vibrant Christian who shows the love of God to those around them are walking in the footprints of Jesus and are the greatest witnesses of Christ to the world.
+Jesus explained that others would recognize us as his disciples by the love we show to one another.
+(John 13:35) A vibrant Christian who shows the love of God to those around them are walking in the footprints of Jesus and they are the greatest witnesses of Christ to the world.

 We can trust on Jesus.
 One day he is coming for us to take us to be with him.
 We know it is true, and we know he has the power.
 He proved it when he resurrected from the grave, showing he had power over death.
-And the same ones who witnessed his resurrection witnessed him ascend into heaven, and heard the promise given that he was going to return.
+And the same ones who witnessed his resurrection, also witnessed him ascend into heaven, and heard the promise given that he was going to return.
 (Acts 1:11)

 Applying the Lesson

 Do you want to witness the gospel of salvation to others?
-Start by knowing Jesus as your savior.
+Start by knowing Jesus as your own savior.
 Show the light by living a life full of good works and love for others.
 When opportunities present themselves, share the good news of the gospel with those around you.
 Jesus has come to deliver us from a fallen world, from our hurts, from our failings, from our burdens, and from our sins.
 Forgiveness, blessings, and life eternal are freely given to those who believe on him.

-“Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?
+Now when they heard this, they were pricked in their heart, and said unto Peter and to the rest of the apostles, Men and brethren, what shall we do?
 Then Peter said unto them, Repent, and be baptized every one of you in the name of Jesus Christ for the remission of sins, and ye shall receive the gift of the Holy Ghost.

 Acts 2:37-38